nebari-dev/nebari-docs/docs/docs/community/nebari-tests.md

 Cloud deployments are the only way to truly test the complete Nebari infrastructure.
 To test on cloud Kubernetes, deploy Nebari in the normal way on the cloud, but make sure to:

-- Install Nebari in the editable mode so your changes are reflected in the deployment, and
+- Install Nebari in the editable mode, so your changes are reflected in the deployment, and
 - [Use a development branch](#use-a-development-branch) to specify the Docker images based on the latest development code in `nebari-config.yaml`.

 :::warning